FreeQI-Invest-for-smart-phone-server/runREGip/README.txt

 	</VirtualHost>

     - run at startup during boot, update the variable    : runREGip.cmd (edit the PATH)
-    - For the program to run each time you start your PC : runWANip.reg (edit the PATH)

 My Environment in different forms for LARAGON in the extraNET folder

 Do not execute directly.
 Use the variables that will be useful for you.